-An important thing to know as you consider whether to hire a personal injury lawyer for your slip and fall case is that they generally work on a contingency basis, which means that they get paid a percentage of your award if your application is successful.
+An important thing to know as you consider whether to hire a personal injury lawyer is that they generally work on a contingency basis, which means that they get paid a percentage of your award if your application is successful.
 In other words, their fee is contingent upon the success of your case.

 Some personal injury attorneys use what’s referred to as a “sliding scale.”
 In sliding scale arrangements, the size of the contingency fee changes depending on what stage in the process your case is resolved.

 For instance, if your case is resolved quickly through a settlement, the lawyer might take a 33% fee or even less.
-But if your case goes to trial, the size of the contingency fee would increase- say to 40% -because your lawyer must spend a lot more time prepping your case and taking it to trial.
+But if your case goes to trial, the size of the contingency fee would increase--say to 40%--because your lawyer must spend a lot more time prepping your case and taking it to trial.

 For instance, your lawyer may need to request certain types of records that support your claim, such as medical records from a hospital or doctor’s office.
 Some institutions may provide these records for free, but others will not, and your lawyer may have to pay postage and copying expenses in order to get these documents.

-Also, many personal injury lawyers do not ask clients to pay for these expenses in advance and will instead ask you to reimburse them at the end of the case.
+Many personal injury lawyers do not ask clients to pay for these expenses in advance and will instead ask you to reimburse them at the end of the case.
 Your fee agreement will address who is responsible for paying legal costs, and whether these costs are to be deducted from your award before or after calculating the lawyer’s fees.